 Premium Fibre Internet Service

 Skyway Fibre Internet is a Premium Access Service ideal for companies requiring guaranteed download and upload speeds, the best technical solution and highest level of customer support.
-With speeds up to 10 GigE, Skyway Fibre delivers the necessary bandwidth and guaranteed service required by companies moving to the Cloud.
+With speeds up to GigE and 10 Gbit, Skyway Fibre delivers the necessary bandwidth and guaranteed service required by companies moving to the Cloud.